 Connection pooling is not supported for MySQL.

-The storage engine for MySQL cannot be changed from InnoDB to MyISAM.
+You cannot change the storage engine for MySQL from InnoDB to MyISAM.

 In order to maintain cluster stability, users cannot use the